bliep/gn_test/README.md

 addr=E2:BB:9E:8E:55:4D, connected=False, ET-2820 Series

 ```
-Note that not every device has a name embedded in their advertisement packet, so the name not always there.
+Note that not every device has a name embedded in their advertisement packet, so the name's not always present.

 ## POST
 ```